ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 ![IIS BuggyAmb web site](Images/IIS_buggyamb_website.png)

-Once you create the web site you can test it by either cliking "browse link" in IIS or open a browser and test accessing to http://buggyamb.
-You should see the following web site:
+Once you create the web site you can test it by either cliking "Browse Website" link in IIS manager or opening a browser and browsing to http://buggyamb.
+You should see the following:

 ![Browser test when it runs as standalone](Images/browser_test_iis.png)